solecnugit/AOBO/README.md

 ## Miscellaneous (notes about how to debug Ocolos)
 In `Makefile`'s `CXXFLAGS`,
+- if `-DAArch64` flag is added, Ocolos will support the AArch64 platform;
+- if `-DIntel64` flag is added, Ocolos will support the Intel64 platform;
 - if `-DTIME_MEASUREMENT` flag is added, Ocolos will print the execution time of code replacement;
 - if `-DMEASUREMENT` flag is added, Ocolos will print metrics such as:
   * the number of functions on the call stack when target process is paused,